zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 This talk by the principal is going to be about how  to “handle,” or take care of, “teenagers as they start asserting their independen ce.”
 “To assert (assert) one’s independence” is to demonstrate through your action s that you don’t need to be or want to be controlled by others.
 This is especia lly common among teenagers, who are used to being told what to do by their pare nts.
 They want to separate themselves, in a way, from their parents.
 They want  to be “independent” – responsible for their own actions.
 Basically, they don’t want their parents telling them what to do anymore.

 Carl says, “That makes sense, I guess,” meaning it makes sense that Marla wants to prepare herself for her children becoming teenagers.
 Marla says, “I mean, more and more teenagers are rebelling by gett ing tattoos and piercings and experimenting with drugs.”
-“To rebel” (rebel) i s to fight against someone or some group that is controlling you.
+“To rebel” (rebel) is to fight against someone or some group that is controlling you.
 “To rebel” mean s to go against someone – to have a different idea and to demonstrate that you a re opposed to the other person’s ideas or opposed to their control over you .

 Teenagers rebel when they don’t want their parents to control them anymore, perhaps.
 Teenagers can rebel.
 They can demonstrate that they want to be independent through a number of different ways.
 One  way, I guess, would be to get a tattoo.
 I don’t’ know that many teenagers who  get tattoos.
 I guess sometimes it is possible for a teenager to get a sm all tattoo, but if you want to get a tattoo in the United States, you usually need the  permission of your parents.